AidanDai/github-stars-manager/README.md

 ![Github Stars Manager](./howtouse.jpg)

+✨ Now you can also manage your tags inside the custom tag page ✨

 ### Storage

 The extension uses [storage.sync](https://developer.chrome.com/extensions/storage#property-sync) from Chrome API.
 The stored data of your github stars will **automatically be synced to any Desktop Chrome browser** that you are logged into, provided that you have sync enabled.